Dant3s15/portfoliov3/backlog.md

 - fix skill selector not sorted the first time and levels not removed
 - fix text jumping when transform scale is changed on hover -fix project card selected state on mobile

-- fix skill removing from all items when only one is removed -add scrolling to added skill
+  -add scrolling to added skill

 - add temporarty state when adding skill